mscook/WSTSFU/README.rst

 WSTSFU also:
     * renames a given column label to StrainID
-    * provides information on the schema that could be loaded into a MongoDB database
+    * provides information on the schema that could be loaded into a database

 Optionally, WSTSFU can:
     * exclude certain columns from the resultant JSON,